Education services guidelines

 What we can pay for

-We require prior approval before we can pay the reasonable cost of education support services required as a result of a transport accident injury.
+We can help pay the reasonable cost of education support services, with our approval, when they are required as a result of a transport accident injury.

 - Integration programs in childcare, preschool, primary and secondary schools, such as an integration aide or teacher time.